robertmotr/goodlife-booking-alerter/README.md

 # goodlife-booking-alerter

 ### NOTICE:
 GBA is no longer working as Goodlife Fitness has abandoned their booking system since COVID lockdowns have ended.
+Because of this, running this program will no longer work as expected.
+I'm keeping this here to archive my very first "big" programming project that I've worked on.

 Goodlife Booking Alerter is a bot that will check Goodlife Fitness for booking time slots and whether they are available or not.
 In order to use GBA, your account must first be logged in within the program.
 At the moment, GBA will only alert you for one time slot, not multiple.